md1285/project-01-whack-a-mole/README.md

 ![Layout of the Game](./images/whack_a_mole_screenshot.png)

 ## Description and Background
-Based on the classic carnival game, Whack-A-Mole features three exhilirating levels of mole-whacking fun!
+Based on the classic carnival game, Whack-A-Mole features three exhilarating levels of mole-whacking fun!
 Click the moles as they pop up to whack them with your mallet.

 <div style="text-align: center">
 <img src="./images/mole_screenshot.png" alt="drawing" width="150"/>